Table of Contents

 * P < .0001.
 Note: Higher Flourishing Scale scores indicate better psychosocial functioning, and higher GAD-7, CESD-10-R, and DERS scores indicate greater anxiety, depressive symptoms, and difficulty regulating emotions, respectively.

-In further support of the scales’ construct validity, students with better self-rated emotional or mental health scored lower on the depression (CESD-R-10) and anxiety scales (GAD-7), and had poorer emotional regulation scores (DERS), and higher Flourishing Scale scores (see Figure 14).
+In further support of the scales’ construct validity, students with better self-rated emotional or mental health scored lower on the depression (CESD-R-10) and anxiety scales (GAD-7), and had better emotional regulation scores (DERS), and higher Flourishing Scale scores (see Figure 14).

 Figure 14.
 MH-M scale means by self-rated mental or emotional health and gender among secondary students in the COMPASS Mental Health – Module Pilot Sample